 👍 – Program Adoption & Participation

 Remember these symbols?
-They’re beside each project idea on the list in your topic deep dive, so you will know which campaign type you can choose at the end of this Phase.
+They’re beside each project idea on the list in your topic deep dive, so you will know which campaign type makes the most sense for your project.

 Please read the overview of each campaign type below.